How To Find Cheap Flights 2020

 Sign Up For Price Alerts On Specific Flights

 If you don’t have the time to constantly be checking rates manually (and who does?) you can always sign up for price alerts through a free service such as Google Flights.
 This type of service will allow you to enter specific flight information and receive an alert directly to your email address any time the rate for that flight drops.
 This can be a great way to be alerted in real-time when prices fall so you can take advantage and book immediately.

 Google Flights is also useful for searching for cheap airfare to various destinations around the world.
 Simply select a destination and then view the cheapest rates based on arrival and departure date.

 You would probably assume that booking your departure and return flights through the same airline would be the cheapest option, right?
 You might actually be surprised to learn that this is not always the case.
 Before you book a round-trip flight through one airline, consider shopping around to see if you could save money by booking your departure and return flights through separate airlines.
 This is something many travelers never consider, but you can save a surprising amount of money this way.

 The same concept applies for flights with layovers or connections.
-By “mixing and matching” your airlines for these flights, you may be able to save big time.
+By “mixing and matching” your airlines for these flights, you may be able to save big time (same as you would if you bought a luggage set instead of each suitcase individually).
 Just be sure that if you book separate airlines for a connecting flight that you give yourself plenty of extra time to get to the necessary gate or terminal.
 Depending on the airport you’ll be flying out of, you may need to travel to a completely separate terminal to get on your connecting flight, and this can take time.